-- 1. Describe how to be a reliable early childhood caregiver and educator, including ethics, integrity, communication skills, policies, regulations, and routine of the early childhood setting and supervising college program. - 2.
-Explore the developmental stages and the developmentally appropriate infant learning environment, guidance, and interactions of children from birth-18 months of age. - 3.
-Describe and utilize the various methods of observation and the guidelines associated with each method to use with children birth-18 months of age. - 4.
-Help develop and implement appropriate curriculum plans for children birth-18 months of age including considerations for adaptations for children with special needs, and to ensure the health, safety, and overall well-being for all children. - 5.
+- 1. Describe how to be a reliable early childhood caregiver and educator, including ethics, integrity, communication skills, policies, regulations and routine of the early childhood setting and supervising college program. - 2.
+Explore the developmental stages of children from 18 months-36 months of age and the developmentally appropriate toddler learning environment, guidance, interactions and adaptations for all children, including children with special needs. - 3.
+Describe and utilize the various methods of observation and the guidelines associated with each method, to use with children 18 to 36 months of age. - 4.
+Help develop and implement appropriate curriculum plans and supervision skills for children 18 to 36 months of age including considerations for adaptations for children with special needs, and to ensure each child's health, safety, and overall well-being for all children. - 5.
 Develop an appreciation of the individual likenesses and differences among children, families, and colleagues.